Identity theft is one of the modern age’s most pervasive and expensive financial problems.

 Promoted by Dave Ramsey, the Identity Theft Protection from Zander Insurance offers one of the most comprehensive protection services for consumers worried about fraud.
 Zander covers financial fraud, Social Security fraud, tax fraud, benefits fraud, employment fraud, medical ID theft, criminal activity, and ID theft of a child.

-Specifically, if you sign up with Zander, the program will monitor and alert you when your personal information is at risk.
-You will receive instant notification via email or text alert to your smart phone, computer, tablet, or email address if your sensitive information is at risk.
+Specifically, the program will monitor and alert you when your personal information is at risk.
+You will receive instant notification via email or text alert if your sensitive information is at risk.

 The program will also provide you complete and unlimited restoration of your loss should your information become compromised.
-What this means is that Certified Identity Theft Specialists are available 24/7/365 to work on restoring your identity and fixing any problems caused by a thief.
+This means that Certified Identity Theft Specialists are available 24/7/365 to work on restoring your identity and fixing any problems caused by a thief.

 Finally, Zander offers customers up to $1 million in reimbursement and stolen funds protection.
 That reimbursement coverage includes out-of-pocket costs you might incur in the wake of a loss, such as postage, gas mileage, lost wages, and travel expenses.

-Zander’s Identity Theft Protection costs $6.75 per month or $75 per year for an individual, and $12.90 per month or $145 per family, which includes you, your spouse and/or your dependents.
+Zander’s Identity Theft Protection costs $6.75 per month or $75 per year for an individual, and $12.90 per month or $145 per year for a family, which includes you, your spouse and/or your dependents.

 Costco Complete ID